 You must submit a Data Management Plan before we release the funding.
 This plan lays out how you will store, manage, access, and share the information you collect.
 Here is a sample template to use in creating your plan.
-See Appendix K for more information on our Data Management Policy.
+See Appendix G for more information on our Data Management Policy.

-Submit a Traditional Knowledge Data-Sharing Agreement (if applicable)
+Submit a Traditional Knowledge Data Sharing Agreement

-If your project also collects Traditional Knowledge, you must submit a Traditional Knowledge Data-Sharing Agreement to show everyone involved in the project has agreed on how you will use, store, and share the traditional knowledge you collect.
+You must submit a Traditional Knowledge Data Sharing Agreement to show everyone involved in the project has agreed on how you will use, store, and share the traditional knowledge you collect.
 (This may include the researchers, organizations, communities, and public.)
-See Appendix L for more information.
+See Appendix H for more information.